How to Amass the First $100,000 of Your Portfolio

 On the other hand, if your interest rate on a student loan or mortgage is very low, it would probably be a mistake to focus on paying off that debt.
 After factoring in inflation, missed tax savings, and the opportunity cost of not investing in better assets, paying off this debt at the expense of investing could result in hundreds of thousands of dollars of lost wealth over a long period of time.

 Reinvest All Dividends

-One of the most important things you can do to increase your returns in the stock market is reinvesting your dividends rather than taking the cash.
+One of the most important things you can do to increase your returns in the stock market is reinvest your dividends rather than take the cash.
 It might be tempting to spend a dividend check on something fun.
 Plowing dividends back into the stock that issued them is often the smartest move you can make.

-This advice applies to companies with a long track record of paying dividends and, even better, increasing them regularly.
+This advice applies to firms with a long track record of paying dividends and, even better, increasing them regularly.
 If a company has recently cut its dividend, you might consider selling the stock altogether and investing the proceeds in a company with a better dividend-paying history.

 Keep Costs Low and Consider Indexing

 While you're trying to reach that $100,000 milestone, it's important to keep your costs of investing low.
 That's why it might make sense to begin putting your money in a rock-bottom-fee index fund offered by a giant such as Vanguard or Fidelity.

 Index funds track the performance of a benchmark such as the Standard & Poor's 500 Index.
-Because it costs less for the fund manager to simply mimic an index rather than actively picking stocks, index funds have very low annual expenses: They should be less than 0.15% of your assets and may be as low as .015%.
+Because it costs less for the fund manager to simply mimic an index rather than actively picking stocks, index funds have very low costs: They should be less than 0.15% of your assets and may be as low as .015% per year.